Hey there! It's been a while...

 Stay tuned for more exciting features that were built during the hackathon.

-We have ourselves been using feature flags with the Python integration to slowly roll out some exciting new features.
+We have ourselves been using feature flags with the Python Library to slowly roll out some exciting new features.

 To help users keep up with their key metrics in a simple way, we have introduced a weekly email that gives you an overview of your active and churned users over the previous week.